HamPoole/BuySolar/design_doc.md

 ## Current Context:

 - Vast majority of consumers do not consume energy via Real Time Prices marked to the daily supply.
-Instead, Time Of Use power, where price varies over pre-contracted daily intervals, or a flat contracted rate, predominate.
+Instead, Time Of Use power, with pre-priced daily intervals, or a flat contracted rate, predominate.
 - Furthermore, the technology and capability for real time power consumption has been available and studied for decades.
   Many analog solutions exist, economists and retailers have explored real time plans for decades.
 - However, with the growth of solar energy, the benefit for "demand management," increasing and decreasing workloads